-Competitors shall wear clean white fencing jackets.
-The jacket of each competitor must be covered with chamois within lines described where touches count. (see rule 5) Contestants shall fence within a marked space of twenty feet long and thirty-six inches wide, with a mark plainly indicating the middle.
+Competitors shall wear clean white fencing jackets of soft material, unglazed (see rule 5).

+Contestants shall fence within a marked space of twenty feet long and thirty-six inches wide, with a mark plainly indicating the middle.

-When a contestant oversteps the limits a judge shall stop the bout and each judge shall award a touch to the opponent of the man overstepping these limits, and the director shall start the contestants again, in the middle of the marked space.
+When a contestant oversteps the limits a judge shall stop the bout and each judge shall award a touch to the opponent of the man overstepping these limits, and the director shall start the contestants again in the middle of the marked space.